 Sometimes, apologizes take time to sink in.
 You can’t change the past – but it may be difficult for your loved ones to accept that fact.
 They may feel as though they are expected to sweep the past under the rug and focus on the future – whether they are ready or not.
 In these cases, time is often the best answer.
 Be prepared to take time – and focus.

-Regardless of all else – your health and recovery are of utmost importance after completing drug rehab.
+Regardless of all else – your health and recovery are of utmost importance after completing drug rehab treatment program.
 Nothing positive will come without your health and sobriety.
 In order to heal relationships, you must heal yourself.
 In order to do that, you must maintain emotional well being.
 If your situation isn’t providing that – find a place, emotionally, mentally or physically that will provide that stability.

 It may be a long road before you and your family are ready to begin talking realistically and honestly about your future – but making decisions that will support your recovery are worth it.